 Creative Recipes Using Thin Slices

-Using a mandoline opens the door to many creative dishes:
+For example, using a mandoline opens the door to many creative dishes:

 - Potato Gratin: Thin, even potato slices layered with cream and cheese.
 Slices cook uniformly for a creamy, golden result.